kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

   - port: 80        # Service Port (This is for internal cluster)
     targetPort: 80  # Port on the Pod to forward to
     nodePort: 30080 # External port on each Node
-  type: NodePort    # Instruction to expose port on each Node
+  type: NodePort    # Instruction to expose port on each Node to external LAN
 ```

 ### Run the Deployment with the Service